Variables

 Verify the variable is defined in the

-)Check that location hierarchy is configured (for location variables)
+.IP/.PORT)Check that location path is configured (for location variables)

 Deprecated Variable Warnings